 I recommend that authors who are not adoptees and who write books about adoption first seek out sensitivity readers who are adoptees or birth parents since adoptive parents’ voices are almost always privileged and centered in stories about adoption (check out the resource Writing in the Margins for many possible sensitivity readers).
 I am an adoptive mother of four children, but I still sought out sensitivity readers who are adoptees and birth parents for my own books featuring adoption.

 I have worked as a consultant for various organizations over the years in order to support their program development related to children’s literature.
 Fees are negotiable based on program scope and needs.

-I have also given many guest lectures in college and university classrooms (in-person and via Skype) and would be happy to discuss options with colleagues in the field.
+I have also given many guest lectures in college and university classrooms (in-person and online) and would be happy to discuss options with colleagues in the field.
 The most common topic I am asked to address is the art and design of the picture book in survey courses.

 Fees and Travel Expenses

 Fees vary depending on the time necessary for each program, audience size, and whether they are held online or in-person.

 Mileage expenses are calculated at the federal rate of 65.5 cents/mile in 2023.